Quantum Theory of Wave Scattering from Electromagnetic Time Interfaces: Quantum Fields

-This equation illustrates that under the condition of $\Gamma^2=1/[2(n+1)]$, on average, we generate a single photon.
-This condition can be represented in terms of the refractive indexes.
-In fact, it gives rise to $n_2=[(2+n\pm\sqrt{3+2n})/(1+n)]n_1$.
-For instance, if the initial number of photons is zero ($n=0$), the refractive index of the medium after $t=0$ should be $2\pm\sqrt{3}$ times the refractive index corresponding to the initial medium.
+This equation shows that the initial photon number $n$ is not conserved at the time interface, but instead the temporal jump creates on average $2\Gamma^2(1+n)$ additional photons.
+The nonconservation of the photon number is a manifestation of the Bogoliubov transformation in Eq.~(\ref{eq:bamodes1}) and a consequence of the external work when changing the refractive index.
+For example, Eq.~(\ref{eq:DEXPV}) states that under the condition of $\Gamma^2=1/[2(n+1)]$, which in terms of the refractive indexes translates into $n_2=[(2+n\pm\sqrt{3+2n})/(1+n)]n_1$, we generate on average a single photon.
+In this case, if the initial number of photons is zero ($n=0$), the refractive index of the medium after $t=0$ should be $2\pm\sqrt{3}$ times the refractive index of the initial medium.
+However, although the average photon number is not preserved under the time jump, we note that the average photon number difference between the modes remains invariant:

-By having the expectation values, we do some algebraic manipulations to determine the expectation values of the square of the number operators, and, thus, calculate the photon number fluctuations ($\Delta n^2=\langle\hat{n}^2\rangle-\langle\hat{n}\rangle^2$).
-In accordance, we deduce that
+Having derived the number operators and their expectation values of the output modes, we calculate the corresponding photon number fluctuations in terms of the variances $\Delta n^2=\langle\hat{n}^2\rangle-\langle\hat{n}\rangle^2$.
+In accordance, after some algebraic steps, we deduce that

-We did not mention the derivations related to $\langle\hat{n}^2\rangle$ for the shortness.
-Equation~\eqref{eq:varianceFL} preliminarily shows that the temporal discontinuity of the refractive index engenders photon number fluctuations, although those fluctuations vanish before the refractive index jumps in time.
-Furthermore, more importantly, we explicitly observe that since $\tau>1$, for the second mode ($\hat{b}_{-\_k}$, $\hat{b}^\dagger_{-\_k}$), the variance is always larger than the expectation value.
-Hence, this mode corresponds to a super-Poissonian wave.
-However, the scenario is apparently different for the first mode ($\hat{b}_{\_k}$, $\hat{b}^\dagger_{\_k}$).
-In fact, Eq.~\eqref{eq:varianceFL} indicates that the variance $\Delta n_{b_{\_k}}^2$ can be larger or smaller than the expectation value $\langle\hat{n}_{b_{\_k}}\rangle$ due to the possible values of $\Gamma$.
-Accordingly, it means that the generated forward wave after the temporal jump is classified as a sub-Poissonian or super-Poissonian wave depending on the ratio parameter $\beta$.
-By using Eq.~\eqref{eq:varianceFL} and applying that $(\Delta n_{b_{\_k}}^2/\langle\hat{n}_{b_{\_k}}\rangle)>1$, the condition for having a super-Poissonian transformation is obtained as
+The first equalities on the two lines in Eq.~\eqref{eq:varianceFL} reveal that the time interface engenders the same amount of nonzero photon number fluctuations in both output modes, even though the fluctations are strictly zero for the input modes due to the Fock state $\ket{n,0}$.
+However, and more importantly, the second equalities on the two lines in Eq.~\eqref{eq:varianceFL} underline that the quantum light characters of the forward and backward output modes are drastically different.
+First, since $\tau>1$, we observe that for the backward mode the variance is always larger than the expectation value.
+Hence, this mode corresponds to super-Poissonian light.
+Second, because of the two possibilities $\Gamma<1$ or $\Gamma>1$, we discover that for the forward mode the variance can be smaller or larger than the expectation value.
+This means that the forward mode after the temporal jump can have the character of either sub-Poissonian or super-Poissonian light.
+By using the ratio parameter $\beta=\sqrt{n_2/n_1}$ and requiring $(\Delta n_{b_{\_k}}^2/\langle\hat{n}_{b_{\_k}}\rangle)>1$ in Eq.~\eqref{eq:varianceFL}, the condition for having super-Poissonian statistics is